What led you into design?

 Where do you go to get inspired?

-I can get inspiration from everything surrounding me.
-I take it from anywhere.
-It would be materials, architects, and interiors.
-I do love nature.
-I am so lucky to be able to find beauty in simple things.
+I can find inspiration everywhere around me.
+It comes from materials, architecture, and interiors.
+I especially love nature.
+I feel lucky to be able to notice beauty in simple things.

-I love to travel to different cities and countries.
-I am going outside for a walk with my thoughts, looking at nature or architecture.
-I like to observe new things that I have not seen before.
-I particularly love to think about how people solve problems and design solutions to help with everyday routine things.
-I am a big fan of Swedish and Japanese interior design and architecture.
+I enjoy traveling to different cities and countries.
+I often go for walks, observing nature or architecture, and paying attention to things I haven’t seen before.
+I like thinking about how people solve problems and design solutions for everyday routines.
+I’m a big fan of Swedish and Japanese interior design and architecture.

-Also, I love Dribbble, Pinterest, and Instagram, where I try to find inspiration every day.
-I like taking the time to look at great products from tech companies, startups, and agencies.
+I also love Dribbble, Pinterest, and Instagram, where I try to find inspiration every day.
+I enjoy taking time to explore great products from tech companies, startups, and agencies.

 What pieces of work are you most proud of?

-It is not an easy question.
-I have always been a part of great teams.
-I am proud of when products I have designed people are using every day.
+That’s not an easy question.
+I’ve always been part of great teams.
+I’m proud of the fact that products I’ve designed are used by people every day.

-Also, I do like self-projects.
-In 2018, I created an icon set named Stockholm.
-I am so happy and proud that many people use this set in their different projects.
+I also enjoy self-initiated projects.
+In 2018, I created an icon set called Stockholm.
+I’m very happy and proud that many people use it in their projects.

-One of my favorite projects was the Appearance Figma Plugin.
-I developed this plugin to help to create a dark theme in seconds.
-This solution uses by thousands of designers around the world.
+One of my favorite projects is the Appearance Figma Plugin.
+I developed it to help designers create dark themes in seconds.
+This solution is used by thousands of designers around the world.

 What design challenges do you face at your company?

-Maps is a complicated application.
-We are working on all people's everyday scenarios, like searching on the map and navigating.
-So we need to make sure our work is high level.
-For me, the design challenge is to create a product that solves the needs of all our users in one application.
-We have a big team working on many different types of challenges.
+Maps is a complex application.
+We work on many everyday scenarios, such as search and navigation.
+That’s why we need to keep the quality bar high.
+For me, the main challenge is designing a product that solves the needs of very different users within one application.
+We have a large team working on many types of problems.

 Any advice for ambitious designers?

-Enjoy what you are doing every day.
-A product designer career is more about engineering than art.
-You try to remember it.
-Iterate until you are sure this is it.
+Enjoy what you do every day.
+A product designer’s career is often closer to engineering than to art — it’s important to remember that.
+Iterate until you’re sure the solution feels right.

 What product have you recently seen that made you think this is great design?

-Taccia lamp.
-It is a floor lamp designed by Achille and Pier Giacomo Castiglioni in 1962 in Italy.
-For me, it is an example of timeless design.
+The Taccia lamp.
+It’s a floor lamp designed by Achille and Pier Giacomo Castiglioni in Italy in 1962.
+For me, it’s a great example of timeless design.

 What music do you listen to whilst designing?